Understanding Social Conservatism

 - Confederates, Know-Nothings, and Fascists: These were early social conservative movements that we can call fascist to the extent that one can call the socially liberal left progressives socialists.
 These types were in both parties in the U.S. at points, but since the 1930s have increasingly favored the Republican party.
 Globally they tend to join Nationalist Populist parties under names like “National Front.”
 They sometimes call themselves “neo” or by other names, but in all cases, they are generally “reworked to be palatable to a modern audience.”
 No one wants to be associated with these groups, but they were dominate social conservative factions of history who were a the heart of a number of wars (as the Communists are to the social left, these types of groups are to the social right).

 - Tea Party “Right Wing” Populists: The progressively socially conservative big tent of ideologies.
-This ranges from moderates who identify with other conservative ideologies to radical ideologies that want socially far-right policies.
+This ranges from moderates who identify with other conservative ideologies, to right-leaning libertarians, to radical ideologies that want socially far-right policies.

 - The Religious Right: Many on the right are more religious than political.
 They are classically conservative in wanting order and tradition.
 They are one of the most traditional right-wing groups in this respect.
-However, a part of the religious right is more than this; they are part of the groups that got organized by the social conservative strategy.
-Thus, now we have some radicalized evangelic religious groups that are conflating the church and state, and the Republican playbook and Bible while seeking religious national and state policies.
+However, a part of the religious right is more than this; they are part of the groups that got organized by the social conservative strategy to be politically active.
+Thus, now we have some mobilized evangelic religious groups that are blurring the lines between the church and state, and the Republican playbook and Bible, while seeking religious national and state policies.
+In essence, the political religious right is seeking progressive social change toward traditional religious beliefs and conservatism, and is properly socially conservative in this sense.
 Remember that there is a classically religious right and a modern social conservative religious right.
 This is particularly relevant in America.
-Here we should keep liberal Christians’ agendas in mind.
-The push and pull between religion and politics go back some time.
-I suggest looking into the tension between Protestantism and Catholicism although it is unrelated.
+Here we should keep liberal Christians’ agendas in mind too, as religious political groups are in no way only found on the right.
+The push and pull between religion and politics goes back some time.
+I suggest looking into the tension between Protestantism and Catholicism although it is only indirectly related to this topic.